openigtlink/OpenIGTLink/Documents/Protocol/index.md

 Content
 -------

 The format of contenst section is type-dependent.
-Please see individual type definition page linked below.
+Please see below for the detail.

 Meta-Data
 ---------

 Meta-data are given in the form of an associative array (i.e. pairs of "key" and "value") in the protocol.
 The Content section contains the data.
 The format of the Content section is defined